JanneMattila/www/docs/_posts/2024/03/2024-03-25-app-service-and-openid-connect.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/03/25/app-service-and-openid-connect/easyauth-diag.png" %}

-I had unnecessary configuration related to the _audience_ and that was causing the problem.
+I had unnecessary configuration related to the _audience_ and that was causing the problem because token validation failed.

 I hope you find this useful!